 This is the continuation of our Friday Lunch Menu where we show you that Thai Street Food is not only cheap but can also be very delicious.
-Our budget for four people is about US$3.
-Today we had larp which is a kind of salad.
+Today we had larb which is a kind of salad.
 The recipe has been around for hundreds of years.
 There are different versions of it in different regions of Thailand.
 Quite commonly it contains minced pork or chicken like in this one.
 The Isaan version has raw meat but I prefer to have this cooked version.
 The seasoning includes lemon juice, fish sauce, sugar and mint.
 There are also finely sliced red shallots.
 The key ingredient that makes this a larp is the roasted rice powder.
 This is uncooked rice which is roasted and then finely grounded.
 It is usually served with raw vegetables such as cabbage, snake beans and cucumber.
 I enjoyed eating this dish which had a distinct lemony taste.
-This dish cost us 25 baht.

 I have shown you pictures of this one before.
 It is by far my favourite and I often order at restaurants.
-However, as this one was only 20 baht you basically get what you paid for.
+However, as this one was bought by the side of the road get what you paid for.
 There wasn’t too much chicken and the taste wasn’t as strong as it should be.
 The key ingredients, apart from the coconut milk, is the galangal (which is very good for your health) and lemon grass.
 However, I couldn’t find any galangal though I could taste it.
 Maybe they recycled it for another dish!
 It was still delicious and well worth the money.
 But, in the future I think I will only eat this dish in a restaurant.